Author + information

 - Takeshi Kimura, MD∗∗ (, )

-- NEXT Investigators
+- on behalf of the NEXT Investigators

 - ∗Department of Cardiovascular Medicine, Kyoto University Graduate School of Medicine, Kyoto, Japan